cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - Which actions will you need to perform to transfer a domain from an external registrar to Route 53?

   To transfer a domain, you'll need to make sure the domain isn't set to locked and an authorization code that you'll provide to Route     53.

+- Which ElastiCache engine can persistently store data?

+  ElastiCache supports Memcached and Redis, but only the latter can store data persistently.